DeathGumi/Food-Truck-Finder/README.md

 - [ ] Reformat a little make page look better (different fonts) / See what to add or remove
     - [ ] Still need to fix modal make look better
     - [ ] Maybe change the color of the font

+- [ ] For New food Trucks show the Title and all of the data liek the otheer food trucks keep same format if no picture just dispaly like an empty default space